Phlebotomy Technician PBT (ASCP) Certification - Eligibility & Testing

 State Certification for Phlebotomy Technicians

 Nearly all employers prefer phlebotomists who have earned professional post-secondary certification from an accredited organization such as the American Society for Clinical Pathology (ASCP) or a similar organization.
-For this reason, the majority of phlebotomy technicians hold professional certification.
+For this reason, the majority of phlebotomy technicians hold multiple certifications.

-To illustrate this point, O*NET, an affiliate of the American Job Center Network, reported in 2019 that 45 percent of phlebotomist respondents had post-secondary certificates whereas 32 percent had high school diplomas.
+To illustrate this point, O*NET (May 2022), an American Job Center Network affiliate, reported that 45 percent of phlebotomist respondents had post-secondary certificates, while 32 percent had high school diplomas.

-That said, not all US states require phlebotomists to be licensed to legally perform work.
-In fact, the BLS shows that as of 2020, only four states require that phlebotomists be certified: California, Louisiana, Nevada, and Washington.
+That said, not all US states require phlebotomists to be licensed to perform work legally.
+In fact, the BLS shows that as of June 2023, only four states require that phlebotomists be certified: California, Louisiana, Nevada, and Washington.

 In California, the state with the highest number of phlebotomists, all personnel who draw blood must be certified unless they are physicians, nurses, clinical lab scientists, or other licensed professionals.
-The California Department of Public Health reports that there are six agencies that qualify to certify a phlebotomist in California:
+The California Department of Public Health reports that six agencies qualify to certify a phlebotomist in California:

 - American Certification Agency (ACA)

 - National Credentialing Agency for Laboratory Personnel (NCA)

 According to the Louisiana State Board of Medical Examiners, phlebotomists are categorized as clinical laboratory personnel and must be certified.